twosixlabs/armory/docs/scenarios.md

 * **Baseline Attacks:**
   * (Primary) Targeted - [Imperceptible ASR attack](https://arxiv.org/abs/1903.10346) and Untargeted -
   [Kenansville attack](https://arxiv.org/abs/1910.05262).
-  * (Secondary) other "per-example" attacks such as PGD, FGM, may be considered.
+  * (Secondary) other "per-example" attacks such as PGD, FGM, may be considered for completeness.
 * **Baseline Defense**: MP3 Compression
 * **Baseline Model Performance:**
 To be added